• Youth Transportation Safety Program

 You are the solution!

 Start the U in the Driver Seat program in your school.
-Created in 2012, as first peer-to-peer program for college students that focuses solely on traffic safety and addresses all the major risks:
+Created in 2012, as the first peer-to-peer program for college students that focuses solely on traffic safety and addresses all of the major risks:

 Distractions – such as cell phones/texting and others in the car